isomerpages/enterprisesg-cpso/news-and-media/media-releases/_posts/2019-12-23-enterprise-singapore-advises-consumers-to-stop-use-of-selected-elmark-ceiling-fans.md

   a.
 Look out for a valid SAFETY Mark.
 Search through the Register of Controlled Goods at cpsa.enterprisesg.gov.sg to check if the product has been registered with Enterprise Singapore;<br>
   b.
 Check if a safety alert has been issued.
 Visit www.enterprisesg.gov.sg/consumer-protection or other international sites such as US Safer Products at www.saferproducts.gov;<br>
   c.
-For purchases online, buy from official stores or reputable brands and sellers, and check with the sellers that the product has met relevant safety standards.<br><br>
+For purchases online, buy from official stores or reputable brands and sellers, and check with the sellers that the product has met relevant safety standards.<br>
 <ins>Specifically for ceiling fans<ins>

   d.
 Consumers are recommended to contact the fan supplier for checks.
 This includes checking the suspension system of the ceiling fan and fan blade for any crack once every two years;<br>